Division of Property

 It does not matter whose name the property is in, nor does it matter that traceable excluded property for “gifts or inheritances” or “personal injury payments” were paid into the matrimonial home, the value of a matrimonial is fully included in the Net Family Property Statement, as an asset without deduction to the credit of either party.

-If the property is owned by both parties, there may be additional rights available, and other legislation to deal with the interest in this property, pursuant to the provincial legislation entitled The Partition Act.
+If the property is owned by both parties, there may be additional rights available, and other legislation to deal with the interest in this property, pursuant to the provincial legislation titled The Partition Act.

 Pensions and Investments